lstebner/godot-state-machine/README.md

 There are at least two ways to use `StateMachine`.
 They ultimately do the same thing so the preference is really your own.

-1. Add a new `Node` to your scene, and then attach the `StateMachine.gd` script to it.
+1. (preferred way) Use the provided `StateMachine.tscn` and add it to your scene
-2. Create an instance in script, and use `add_child` to add it.
+2. Add a new `Node` to your scene, and then attach the `StateMachine.gd` script to it.

-I personally use the first route most often so that the scene editor can tell me if something is using state, or not.
-It's also easy to use multiple StateMachine's with this approach and name them all in the inspector.
-Either way though, you're going to need a reference to your state machine in script to configure it.
+3. Create an instance in script, and use `add_child` to add it.

 #### configure - manual transitions